Pansarbandvagn 302: Description

 An early variant of the Pansarbandvagn 302.

 The Pbv 302 has wide tracks and a high power-to-weight ratio.
 It has exceptionally good off-road mobility, and the low ground pressure enables it to operate over summer bog and winter snow.
 It is powered by a Volvo 10-liter, 270 hp diesel engine.
 The vehicle is fully amphibious with little preparation by the crew.
 It is fitted with a 20 mm Hispano-Suiza type 804 cannon taken from the scrapped Saab 29, in a one-man turret.

 High-explosive cartridges were originally fed from 135-round belts.
 Armor-piercing cartridges were fed from a 10-round magazine.
 Three belts and 10 magazines were carried inside the vehicle.
 The arrangement was deemed overly complicated and was replaced by 30-round magazines, 10 of which were carried.
 The vehicle weighs 14 tonnes.
 It has a crew of three, a commander, driver and a gunner, and carries a squad of eight troops.

 The infantry squad is able to fight through two large roof hatches.
 Standard procedure would be to dismount through the two side-hinged doors in the rear to fight.
 Maximum road speed is 65 km/h, restricted for peace time use.
 The fuel range on roads is about 300 km.

-The Pbv 302 shares common components with the Ikv 91 tank destroyer.
+The Pbv 302 shares common components with the Ikv 91 infantry support light tank.
 Total production was 644 units.